TashreeqAdams/CDV01_Career_Goals_Reflection_TASADA25144_PTO2503_Group_A-Tashreeq-Adams_CDV01/README.md

    Strategy - Attend as many tech meeting as possible, whether in person or online, to create an awareness of my brand and value as a developer.

 2. **Opportunities for Growth**:

-   - Highlight any opportunities you can leverage for career growth.

    - Networking: LinkedIn, GitHub, hackathons, webinars amd coding events serve as a great source of networking.
 These events will avail me to many similar professionals, business owners and recruiters which can all add value to my journey.
 Codespace Academy also has a number of events and workshops I can attend.